-The two-year Critical Care Medicine Fellowship offers fellows a comprehensive education in the theoretical and practical aspects of critical care medicine to develop a high level of competence in managing patients with life-threatening illnesses.
+The two-year Critical Care Internal Medicine Fellowship at Mayo Clinic's campus in Rochester, Minnesota, offers a unique and superior educational opportunity for you in the theoretical and practical aspects of critical care medicine.
+You will graduate with a high level of competence in managing patients with life-threatening illnesses.
 We accept applicants from backgrounds in internal medicine and its subspecialties, and emergency medicine.

-Our program offers training in all aspects of medical and surgical critical care, as well as cardiothoracic surgery, transplant intensive care, cardiovascular diseases intensive care, neurosciences intensive care, trauma intensive care, critical care nephrology and critical care infectious diseases.
-Each of these offerings occurs during separate and unique clinical rotations.
+- In-depth clinical training in all aspects of medical and surgical critical care, as well as cardiothoracic surgery, transplant intensive care, cardiovascular diseases intensive care, neurosciences intensive care, trauma intensive care, critical care nephrology and critical care infectious diseases, where each of these offerings occurs during separate and unique clinical rotations

-The fellowship provides an extensive experience in the simulated environment to cover skills in all six core competencies, both at the beginning of the training and throughout.
-In addition to excellence in clinical training, the fellowship supplies extensive training in research, education, administration and quality improvement.
+- An unparalleled experience in the simulated environment to cover skills in all six core competencies, both at the beginning of the fellowship training and throughout

-The Critical Care Medicine Fellowship began in 1982, and since that time, more than 250 physicians have completed training.
-It is anticipated that seven to ten fellows complete training in this program annually.
+The Critical Care Internal Medicine Fellowship began in 1982.
+Since then, more than 250 fellows have completed the training.
+We anticipate that three to five fellows will complete training in this program annually.